Douglas A. Garofalo Fellowship 2017–2018

 Call for Applications

 About the Garofalo Fellowship

-The School of Architecture, in the College of Architecture, Design, and the Arts, at the University of Illinois at Chicago (UIC), is proud to announce the search for the Douglas A. Garofalo Fellowship for the 2015–2016 academic year.
-Named in honor of architect and educator Doug Garofalo (1958–2011), this newly established nine-month teaching fellowship provides emerging designers the opportunity to teach studio and seminar courses in the undergraduate and graduate programs and conduct independent design research.
+The School of Architecture, in the College of Architecture, Design, and the Arts, at the University of Illinois at Chicago (UIC), is proud to announce the search for the Douglas A. Garofalo Fellowship for the 2017–2018 academic year.
+Named in honor of award winning architect and educator Doug Garofalo (1958–2011), this nine-month teaching fellowship provides emerging designers the opportunity to teach studio and seminar courses in the undergraduate and graduate programs and conduct independent design research.
 The fellowship also includes a public lecture and exhibition in the spring.

-· maximum of four 8.5" x 11" pages documenting selected design work or research
+- Maximum of 20 pages documenting selected design work and/or research

 Application must be received by 11:59pm CST on January 30, 2017.
 As an EOE/AA employer, the University of Illinois will not discriminate in its employment practices due to an applicant’s race, color, religion, sex, national origin, and veteran or disability status.